epics-base/exampleJava/database/README.md

 ## Running

-In the exampleJava/database directory
+In the exampleJava/database directory, run

-    mvn exec:exec
+on Linux:

+    ./scripts/exampleDatabase

+on Windows:

+    set JAVA_HOME=C:\Program Files\Java\jdk1.8.0_25   (where your Java is) .\scripts\exampleDatabase.bat

 ## database/src/org/epics/exampleJava/exampleDatabase